Narrative Design

 When it came to the game’s dramatic conclusion, I wanted to make sure gameplay actions were just as meaningful as dialogue choices.
 The player is given a gun with 7 bullets, and what they do with it when they get to the bridge is up to them.

-Check out an in-depth devlog about my approach to writing the game’s endings here.
-And if you’re really curious, you can flick through my thesis defense slideshow here (sorry for the lack of speaker notes), or even read my thesis paper, Brinkmanship and the Process of Narrative Design.
+And if you’re really curious, you can flick through my thesis defense slideshow here (sorry for the lack of speaker notes), or read my thesis paper, Brinkmanship and the Process of Narrative Design.

 Canyons is a horizontal prototype for a much larger idea.
 Created as a feature game for my grad-school applications, Canyons represents a manageable chunk of something that would otherwise take many people several years to make.